A desk with a laptop and folders organized for inspection readiness training.

 The goal is to move beyond theory and see how your processes hold up under scrutiny.
 You’ll find out where communication breaks down, which documents are hard to find, and who needs more training on interacting with regulators.
 By proactively identifying these issues, you can address them long before you receive that official notification.
 This practice helps transform inspection readiness from a stressful, last-minute scramble into a calm, methodical part of your company’s culture.
 It’s one of the most powerful tools you have to prepare your team for a successful FDA inspection and demonstrates a serious commitment to quality and compliance.

-Create a Realistic Environment
+Create a Realistic Inspection Environment

 To get the most out of your mock inspection, you need to make it feel real.
 Start by setting clear objectives.
 Are you testing a new SOP, assessing a specific department’s readiness, or running a full-facility audit?
 Defining your scope keeps the exercise focused and your findings relevant.
 From there, create a detailed agenda and share it with the team, just as a real inspector would.
 Use your actual documentation and records, and have your team practice retrieving them under pressure.
 Encourage everyone to engage in role-playing exercises, with designated “inspectors” asking tough questions and “employees” practicing their responses.
 The more authentic the simulation, the more valuable the lessons learned.

-Involve the Right People
+Get the Right People in the Room

 An inspection isn’t a one-person show, and your mock inspection shouldn’t be either.
 It’s crucial to involve employees from every department that would typically interact with an inspector, including quality assurance, manufacturing, lab personnel, and management.
 This ensures everyone understands their role and responsibilities.
 Your team members need to know who the subject matter experts are, how to escalate questions they can’t answer, and how to communicate professionally.
 Consider bringing in an unbiased third party, like a regulatory consultant, to play the role of the inspector.
 An external expert can provide a fresh perspective, identify blind spots you might miss, and ask questions with the same rigor as a real FDA official.

-Debrief and Analyze Gaps
+Hold a Debrief to Analyze Gaps

 The real work begins after the mock inspection ends.
 Schedule a debriefing session immediately afterward while the experience is still fresh in everyone’s minds.
 This is where you analyze what went right and, more importantly, what went wrong.
 Discuss any observations, findings, and communication breakdowns openly and without blame.
 The primary goal is to identify compliance gaps and create a clear, actionable plan to address them.
 Document every issue and develop a corresponding Corrective and Preventive Action (CAPA) plan.
 Assign ownership for each action item and set realistic deadlines to ensure every gap is closed before the real inspection day arrives.